 See the recipe card at the end of the post for full ingredients, quantities, and a printable version.

 - Fish fillet: I have used Kingfish (Iswan) to make this rava fish fry recipe.
-You can use any other fish like Bangda (Mackerel), Pomfret, etc.
+You can use any other fish like Bangda (Mackerel), Silver fish, or Pomfret.

 - Red chili powder: I have used a combination of Kashmiri red chili powder & spicy red chili powder.
-Kashmiri red chili powder gives a bright red color to the fish marinade and is mild.
+Kashmiri red chili powder gives the fish marinade a bright red color and is mild.

-- Tamarind paste: For authentic Mangalorean style fish rava fry, soak a small lemon-sized tamarind ball in ½ cup hot water for 10 minutes and squeeze out the pulp.
-You can also substitute with equal lemon juice or 1 teaspoon vinegar
+- Tamarind paste: For authentic Mangalorean-style fish rava fry, soak a small lemon-sized tamarind ball in ½ cup hot water for 10 minutes and squeeze out the pulp.
+You can also substitute with equal lemon juice as we did in our mackerel fry recipe.

 - Rava: I have used fine rava (semolina).
-Coating the fish in rava helps the fish to fry crisp.
+Coating the fish in rava helps it to fry crisp.
 Substitute it with rice flour.

 - Oil: Traditionally, in Karnataka, we use coconut oil for fish fry.
-You can shallow fry it with any cooking oil with a neutral flavor and high smoke point.
+You can shallow-fry it in any neutral-flavor cooking oil with a high smoke point.

 Substitutes and Variations

-- Other fish options: The same masala works well with Bangda (Mackerel), Pomfret, or any firm fish.
+- Other fish options: The same masala works well with Bangda (Mackerel fry), Pomfret, or any firm fish.

 - Vegetable fry: Slice vegetables like potato or brinjal into rounds, coat with the masala and rava, and shallow fry until crisp.
-Perfect for veg days or Shravan month.
+I made brinjal fry with the same masala.
+Perfect for veg days or the Shravan month.

 Step 2: Take the fish fillet and spread a thin layer of fish masala over it, making sure to cover the sides as well.
-If the paste it too thick, add 1 teaspoon of water, mix and spread it over the fish.
+If the paste is too thick, add 1 teaspoon of water, mix, and spread it over the fish.

 Step 3: Take a plate and spread rava evenly on it.
 Place the marinated fish on the plate and gently press so it sticks well.
 Flip the fish and coat the other side too.